TwentyOneLunex/dba16-web/README.md

 ALTER ROLE myprojectuser SET default_transaction_isolation TO 'read committed';
 ALTER ROLE myprojectuser SET timezone TO 'UTC';
 ```
-Now the User needs access to our database:
+Now the User needs access to your database:
 ```
 GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;
 ```